Your questions answered

 Our postcode is GL50 4SH for use with GPS equipment.
 However on a raceday customers are strongly advised to follow the yellow, temporary signs when entering Cheltenham and the local area and not the brown permanent signs.
 Further details can be found here.

-Club - Only available on Saturday of The Open and all four days of The Festival™, The Club Enclosure gives you the widest choice of viewing and refreshment options, including access to: wonderful views from our main grandstand viewing steps and the lawn running from The Princess Royal Stand to the finishing line; the paddock and winners’ enclosure viewing to study the horses pre and post-race; the centre of the course by the final fence (weather permitting); a wide choice of bars, betting and eating options; all the bookmakers in the betting ring; extensive totepool betting facilities; The Centaur and Hall of Fame; public areas of The Princess Royal Stand and of the Shopping Village.
+Club - Only available on Saturday of The November Meeting and all four days of The Festival™, The Club Enclosure gives you the widest choice of viewing and refreshment options, including access to: wonderful views from our main grandstand viewing steps and the lawn running from The Princess Royal Stand to the finishing line; the paddock and winners’ enclosure viewing to study the horses pre and post-race; the centre of the course by the final fence (weather permitting); a wide choice of bars, betting and eating options; all the bookmakers in the betting ring; extensive totepool betting facilities; The Centaur and Hall of Fame; public areas of The Princess Royal Stand and of the Shopping Village.

-Tattersalls - Only available on Saturday of The Open and all four days of The Festival, The Tattersalls Enclosure gives you a good choice of viewing and refreshment options, including access to: our Tattersalls grandstand viewing steps and area past the finishing; the paddock and winners’ enclosure viewing to study the horses pre and post-race; a wide choice of bars, betting and eating options; all the bookmakers in the betting ring; extensive totepool betting facilities; The Centaur and Hall of Fame; and a number of trade stands.
+Tattersalls - Only available on Saturday of The November Meeting and all four days of The Festival, The Tattersalls Enclosure gives you a good choice of viewing and refreshment options, including access to: our Tattersalls grandstand viewing steps and area past the finishing line; the paddock and winners’ enclosure viewing to study the horses pre and post-race; a wide choice of bars, betting and eating options; all the bookmakers in the betting ring; extensive totepool betting facilities; The Centaur and Hall of Fame; and a number of trade stands.
 During The Festival you will also have access to the area in front of the Guinness village.

 Club/Tattersalls – On a number of days combined tickets are available for these enclosures.
 The Club/Tattersalls Enclosure is a popular choice, offering the best viewing and refreshment options, including access to: wonderful views from our main grandstand viewing steps and lawn; the paddock and winners’ enclosure viewing to study the horses pre and post-race; the centre of the course by the final fence (weather permitting); a wide choice of bars, betting and eating options; all the bookmakers in the betting ring; extensive totepool betting facilities; The Centaur and Hall of Fame; and a number of trade stands.
 Please Note that with a Club or Tattersalls ticket you can enter through any of the four entrances Best Mate, Hall of Fame, Centaur and North.